- Structural Geology, Tectonics and Geodynamics

 During the Quaternary Period, the last 2.6 million years of Earth’s history, changes in environments and climate shaped human evolution.
-Large-scale features of atmospheric circulation patterns varied significantly due to the dramatic changes in global boundary conditions, which accompanied abrupt changes in climate.
+In particular, large-scale features of atmospheric circulation patterns varied significantly due to the dramatic changes in global boundary conditions which accompanied abrupt changes in climate.

 Past variations in the geosphere, hydrosphere, biosphere and in climate were archived in Quaternary deposits and provide critical information for the interpretation of present and future environmental changes.
 Quaternary research focuses on understanding these changes in environmental conditions, and on assessing their impact on landscapes, ecosystems, and human societies.